tommygorham/portable-cpu-gpu/README.md

 * gcc/10.2.0 (with OpenMP 4.5)
 * cmake/3.19.4
 * cuda/11.3

+on a compute cluster node with 80 logical cores and four NVIDIA GPUs.

 ## Build Instructions

 1).
 Start by cloning the Kokkos Repository.
 I like doing this in a folder like ~/installs, but if you want to be extra safe, clonde directly to $HOME via